grobian/carbon-c-relay/carbon-c-relay.md

 ## STATISTICS

-When **carbon-c-relay** is run without `-d` or `-s` arguments, statistics will be produced and sent to the relay itself in the form of `carbon.relays.<hostname>.*`.
-The hostname is determined on startup, and can be overriden using the `-H` argument.
-While many metrics have a similar name to what carbon-cache.py would produce, their values are different.
-To obtain a more compatible set of values, the `-m` argument can be used to make values non-cumulative, that is, they will report the change compared to the previous value.
+When **carbon-c-relay** is run without `-d` or `-s` arguments, statistics will be produced.
+By default they are sent to the relay itself in the form of `carbon.relays.<hostname>.*`.
+See the `statistics` construct to override this prefix, sending interval and values produced.
+While many metrics have a similar name to what carbon-cache.py would produce, their values are likely different.
 By default, most values are running counters which only increase over time.
 The use of the nonNegativeDerivative() function from graphite is useful with these.
-The default sending interval is 1 minute (60 seconds), but can be overridden using the `-S` argument specified in seconds.

-The following metrics are produced in the `carbon.relays.<hostname>`
+The following metrics are produced under the `carbon.relays.<hostname>`
 namespace:

 * metricsReceived